Apply now to Gadsden State using our FREE admissions application!

-- ACE Institute (dual enrollment) students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
+- Dual enrollment students should submit the Dual Enrollment Form to their high school guidance counselor for signatures.
 The school will submit the form to Gadsden State upon completion.

 - Check admissions status and outstanding requirements at any time by logging into the Application Portal.
 Use the same username and password created when application was made.

 - Transient students are not required to submit transcripts, but must request a transient letter from the college they are currently attending.
 The transient letter must list classes that the college approves for them to take at Gadsden State.

 Residency status must be determined upon admission to the college in accordance with the Alabama Community College System and the Code of Alabama Section 16-64.
 Prospective students complete questions as part of the admissions application to assist the college in determining residency.

 The in-state tuition rate shall be extended to students who:

 - have resided in Alabama for at least 12 continuous months immediately preceding application for admission.

 - reside outside of Alabama in a state and county within fifty (50) miles of a Gadsden State Community College campus, provided, however, that the campus must have been in existence and operating as of October 1, 2008.
 Eligible counties in Georgia include: Carroll, Chattooga, Floyd, Haralson, Heard, Paulding and Polk.

 - have graduated from Alabama high schools or who have obtained a GED in the State of Alabama within three years of the date of their application for admission.

 Students who are not eligible for in-state tuition based on the above requirements may still qualify for in-state tuition.
 These students may petition for in-state residency by submitting supporting documentation certifying they have more substantial connections in Alabama than any other state.
 To learn more about this process, please refer to the Petition for In-State Residency Form found on the Forms and Instructions webpage.